 Unresolved difficult/traumatic experiences from the woman’s past, which resurface when she becomes a mother.
 Being a parent opens us up on a whole new level.
 What that means is that unfinished business from our own growing up often rears its head as we parent little ones.
 Some women find that past and present difficulties with their own parents are heightened as they make the transition to motherhood themselves.

-A difficult or more challenging relationship with one of their children This is a complex issue often related to temperament, attachment issues, and other stresses.
+A difficult or more challenging relationship with one of their children (no matter their age) This is a complex issue often related to temperament, attachment issues, and other stresses.
 Again, it can be difficult to admit, but talking about it can allow for deeper understanding of the issues involved, and can clear the way for an easier, more fulfilling connection.

 Struggles with control, perfectionism or unrealistically high-standards for oneself, in life, and as a mother.
 This often leads to feelings of falling short, being different, and somehow not good enough.

 The good news is that therapy can help with all of these issues.
 As painful or challenging as they can be in the moment, there is hope for change, for growth, for deeper understanding, for compassion for yourself, and for repair within your relationships with your children.

 I do not approach this work from any particular parenting philosophy.
 While I certainly bring my training and expertise in child development, attachment, and trauma to my work with mothers, I am very supportive of different styles of mothering.
 My job is not to tell you how to mother, but to help you uncover the answer to the following question--What makes you the best mother that you can be?
 The answer to that question is different for every woman who comes to see me.